Antonio Delgado: 2018

-During Delgado's campaign, he criticized Faso for his votes against the Affordable Care Act.
-Faso, alongside the Congressional Leadership Fund and the National Republican Congressional Committee, launched attacks on Delgado's former rap career, commonly referring to Delgado as a "big city rapper."
-The New York Times Editorial Board condemned the attacks as "race-baiting."
+During the campaign, Delgado criticized Faso for voting against the Affordable Care Act.
+Faso, alongside the Congressional Leadership Fund and the National Republican Congressional Committee, attacked Delgado's former rap career, calling Delgado as a "big-city rapper".
+The New York Times Editorial Board condemned the attacks as "race-baiting".

-Delgado won the general election, receiving 132,001 votes to Faso's 124,408.
+Delgado won the general election with 132,001 votes to Faso's 124,408.
 He was sworn into office on January 3, 2019.

 2020

-Delgado ran for reelection to a second term in 2020.
-He ran unopposed in the Democratic primary and faced Republican nominee Kyle Van De Water, an attorney and former trustee of the village of Millbrook, New York.
-Delgado won the general election with 192,100 votes to Van De Water's 151,475.
+Delgado ran for a second term in 2020.
+He was unopposed in the Democratic primary and defeated Republican nominee Kyle Van De Water, an attorney and former trustee of the village of Millbrook, New York, in the general election with 192,100 votes to Van De Water's 151,475.

 Tenure

+Delgado is the first person of either African–American or Latino descent to be elected to Congress from Upstate New York.

+Delgado had 18 bills signed into law as a member of Congress, including the Small Business Relief Accessibility Act, the Strengthening Financial Aid for Students Act, the Improving Benefits for Underserved Veterans Act, and the Direct Support for Communities Act.
+He voted to impeach President Donald Trump in 2019 and again in 2021.

-As of June 2022, Delgado had voted in line with Joe Biden's stated position 100% of the time.
+During the first 100 days of President Joe Biden's administration, Delgado voted in line with Biden's stated position 100% of the time.

+Delgado left office in May 2022 to become lieutenant governor of New York.